-where $\{T_l, T_r\}$ represents the join tables and $card_{J(\{T_l, T_r\})}$ denotes the join schema cardinality, derived from maintained table join key distributions. ~\autoref{equ:two_tables_equi_join_summary} demonstrates the predicate selectivity calculation on joined results.
+For two-table equi joins, our \textit{selectivity-based join cardinality inference} operates as \autoref{equ:two_table_equi_join} and \autoref{equ:get_card}. \autoref{equ:two_table_equi_join} demonstrates the predicate selectivity calculation on joined results.
 We provide a detailed discussion in ~\autoref{section:joincard_est}.
 Intuitively, DistJoin repeats the process of ~\autoref{equ:two_table_equi_join} to implement a bottom-up join process simulation along the query plan tree, computing join selectivity in a vectorized, cache-efficient manner across layers.